Rufous-gorgeted flycatcher

 The rufous-gorgeted flycatcher (Ficedula strophiata) is a species of bird in the family Muscicapidae.

-It is found in the Indian Subcontinent and Southeast Asia, ranging across Bangladesh, Bhutan, Hong Kong, India, Laos, Myanmar, Nepal, Thailand, and Vietnam.
+It is native to the Himalayas and Patkai ranges, central/southern China, northern Indochina and eastern Vietnam.
 Its natural habitat is subtropical or tropical moist montane forests.
 The rufous-gorgeted flycatcher is also common in the northern Kachin State of Myanmar, in temperate forest areas near boreal mountains.
 They spend winters in places like Thailand, North Laos, and Vietnam, and the Himalayas are a major breeding range.
+They perform altitudinal migrations.

 As the name denotes, they are known for their reddish brown color with a distinctly colored patch on their throat.